 What to eat: Everything.
 Choosing one or even a selection of things to eat in Paris is virtually impossible.
 There is simply so much good food here that we could easily write another whole guide just on food in the French capital.
 Paris is a collision of traditional fine dining, regional specialities from all over the country, international influences, and modern, innovative techniques reserved for the fanciest of restaurants.
 One recommendation would be to avoid the regional favorites from this itinerary, no matter how tempting they may be, so you can try them in their original form.
 Paris is, however, a great place to try national favorites like hachis parmentier, croque monsieur, macarons, and the ubiquitous baguette.

 Local tips: Start each day with a different pastry from local bakeries.
 Parisian bakeries can be found all over the place and feature endless variations of baguettes, croissants, pain au chocolat, éclairs, and much, much more.

-Alongside the French/German border, you'll find the region of Alsace, an area which historically changed hands quite a bit, resulting in a unique hybrid that can be observed in the architecture, language, and of course, the food.
+Alongside the French/German border, you'll find the region of Alsace, an area that historically changed hands quite a bit, resulting in a unique hybrid that can be observed in the architecture, language, and, of course, the food.